bachelor-2014/report/v2/human_interaction.md

 The second of these points is the hardest to solve.
-In our test setup, we have used Unix utilities to discover the IP address based on the MAC address of the BeagleBone, but the process differs already between Mac and linux.
+In our test setup, we have used Unix utilities to discover the IP address based on the MAC address of the BeagleBone, but the process differs already between Mac and Linux.
 It is unclear if it is even possible on a Windows or mobile platform.
 There are, however, solutions to the problem.
 One solution could be that the EvoBot is always connected to the same router, which will assign it a static IP address.
 The user